 1 event, or any implementation of a disaster plan, that will 2 substantially affect or increase the need for health care 3 services or (ii) any circumstance in which patient care needs 4 require specialized nursing skills through the completion of a 5 procedure.
 An "unforeseen emergent circumstance" does not 6 include situations in which the Department fails to have enough 7 nursing staff to meet its usual and reasonably predictable 8 nursing needs.
 9 (b) Mandated overtime prohibited.
 No nurse may be required 10 to work mandated overtime except in the case of an unforeseen 11 emergent circumstance when such overtime is required only as a 12 last resort.
 Such mandated overtime shall not exceed 4 hours 13 beyond an agreed-to, predetermined work shift.
 14 (c) Off-duty period.
 When a nurse is mandated to work up to 15 12 consecutive hours, the nurse must be allowed at least 8 16 consecutive hours of off-duty time immediately following the 17 completion of a shift.
 18 (d) Retaliation prohibited.
-The Department may not 19 discipline, discharge, or take any other adverse employment 20 action against a nurse solely because the nurse refused to work 21 mandated overtime as prohibited under subsection (b).
-22 (e) Violations.
-Any employee of the Department of Children 23 and Family Services who is subject to this Section may file a 24 complaint with the Department of Labor regarding an alleged 25 violation of this Section.
-The complaint must be filed within the alleged violation.
-The Department of Labor must forward notification of the alleged violation to the Department of Children and Family Services within 3 business days after the complaint is filed.
-The Department of Labor shall work with the Department of Children and Family Services to resolve the alleged violation.
+The Department may not (a) Recallation prohibited.
+The Department may not 19 discipline, discharge, or take any other adverse employment 19 20 discipline, discharge, or take any other adverse employment 20 discipline, discharge, or take any other adverse employment action against a nurse solely because the nurse refused to work 20 21 discipline, discharge, or take any other adverse employment action against a nurse solely because the nurse refused to work mandated overtime as prohibited under subsection (b).
+20 21 22 discipline, discharge, or take any other adverse employment action against a nurse solely because the nurse refused to work mandated overtime as prohibited under subsection (b). (e) Violations.
+Any employee of the Department of Children 20 21 22 23 discipline, discharge, or take any other adverse employment action against a nurse solely because the nurse refused to work mandated overtime as prohibited under subsection (b). (e) Violations.
+Any employee of the Department of Children and Family Services who is subject to this Section may file a 20 21 22 23 24 discipline, discharge, or take any other adverse employment action against a nurse solely because the nurse refused to work mandated overtime as prohibited under subsection (b). (e) Violations.
+Any employee of the Department of Children and Family Services who is subject to this Section may file a complaint with the Department of Labor regarding an alleged